geopm/geopm/docs/source/geopmsession.1.rst

 Gathering Reports using MPI
 ---------------------------

 The ``--enable-mpi`` command line option can be used to aggregate reports using an MPI communicator.
-This can be helpful when running sessions on more than one compute node.
-To use this option, the user must install the optional ``mpi4py`` package using their OS package manager or PyPi.
-When running in this way the ``geopmsession`` command line tool must be launched with a mpi launch wrapper like mpiexec or mpirun.
+This can be helpful when running sessions on more than one compute node in an MPI enabled environment.
+The user must install the optional ``mpi4py`` package to use the ``--enable-mpi`` command line option .
+This can be done using the OS package manager or PyPi.
+When running in this way the ``geopmsession`` command line tool must be launched with a mpi launch wrapper like ``mpiexec`` or ``mpirun``.
 The user should run this command specifying one ``geopmsession`` process per compute node.
 When using this option, trace output to stdout is disabled.
 The aggregated report is created by the "rank 0" process of the geopmsession MPI communicator.